About SMC ES

 Coordinator of SMC Spain

-Science journalist, coordinator of the SMC Spain and before that, of the SINC agency from 2011 to 2022.
-Graduate in Physics and master’s degree in Science Journalism.
+Science journalist, coordinator of the SMC Spain and former coordinator of the SINC agency from 2011 to 2022.
+Holds a Physics degree and a master’s in Science Journalism.

 • Laura Chaparro